 Angela has been recognized for her leadership and has been the recipient of the Judge Sparks award, Burnley “Rocky” Jones Human Rights Award, and was recently acknowledged as one of the Top 100 Most Accomplished African Canadian Black Women in Canada in 2020.
 Angela has worked as the Manager of Equity and Access to Justice for the Nova Scotia Barristers’ Society and completed her articling at Nova Scotia Legal Aid after graduating from the Schulich School of Law in 2017.
-Angela has been married to her husband Dean for 22 years and they are the proud parents of three children.
+Angela has been married to her husband Dean for over 22 years, and they are the proud parents of three children.

 She currently serves as Deputy Speaker of the House, as well as the Shadow Minister for Justice; Seniors and Long-Term Care; and African Nova Scotian Affairs.